AndyVerne/pdf-mux/README.md

 ## A minimal PDF reader with split screen views.
-Inspired by tmux and built using cross-platform web technology, this project aims to make make your document content be at the forefront.
+Inspired by tmux and built using cross-platform web technology, this project aims to make make your content be at the forefront.